willforde/script.module.codequick/docs/api/route.rst

     .. attribute:: autosort
         :annotation: = True

-        Set to ``False`` to disable autosort.
+        Set to ``False`` to disable auto sortmethod selection.

     .. attribute:: update_listing
         :annotation: = False

-        When set to ``True`` the current lsting will be updated
+        When set to ``True``, the current page of listitems will be updated instead of creating a new page of listitems.

     .. attribute:: content_type
         :annotation: = None

         The add-on's content type.

+        If not given then the content type is based on the mediatype infolabel of the listitems.
-If not given it will default to files/videos, based on type of content.
+        If the mediatype infolabel was not set then it defaults to files/videos, based on type of content.

         * 'files' when listing folders.
         * 'videos' when listing videos.